Looking for love? These are the best cities find it, Zillow study shows

 In 2019, roughly four in 10 or 38% of U.S. adults (ages 25 to 54) were single, which means neither married nor living with a partner, according to Pew Research Center.
 That number is up from 29% in 1990.

 Based on those factors, Zillow compiled a top 10 list.
-Wichita, Kansas claimed the top spot of the list, and four of the top 10 cities are in Texas.
+Wichita, Kansas claimed the top spot on the list, and four of the top 10 cities are in Texas.

 Top 10 best metros for singles to move to for love, according to Zillow